qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - The previously mentioned linear memory bounds check.
 - JIT (just-in-time compilation) cost.
 Native C/C++/Rust applications can be AOTed (ahead-of-time compiled).
 V8 firstly use a quick simple compiler to compile Wasm into machine code quickly to improve startup speed (but the generated machine code runs slower), then use a slower high-optimization compiler to generated optimized machine code for few hot Wasm code.
 [See also](https://v8.dev/docs/wasm-compilation-pipeline).
 That optimization is profile-guided (target on few hot code, use statistical result to guide optimization).
 Both profiling, optimization and code-switching costs performance.
-- Multi-threading cannot use release-acquire memory ordering, which can improve performance of some atomic oprations.
-[See also](https://webassembly.github.io/threads/core/exec/relaxed.html)
+- Multi-threading cannot use release-acquire memory ordering.
+Atomics use sequential-consistent ordering.
+[See also](https://webassembly.github.io/threads/core/exec/relaxed.html).
+This is addressed by [shared-everything-threads proposal](https://github.com/WebAssembly/shared-everything-threads/blob/main/proposals/shared-everything-threads/Overview.md#memory-model-considerations)
-- Multi-threading require launching web worker, which is a slow operation. (can be alleviated by web worker pooling)
-- Limited access to hardware functionality, such as some special SIMD instructions.
-But Wasm already support many common SIMD instructions.
+- Limited access to hardware functionality, such as memory prefetching and some special SIMD instructions.
+Note that Wasm already support many common SIMD instructions.
 - Cannot access some OS functionalities, such as `mmap`.
 - Wasm forces structural control flow.
 See also: [WebAssembly Troubles part 2: Why Do We Need the Relooper Algorithm, Again?](http://troubles.md/why-do-we-need-the-relooper-algorithm-again/).
 This may reduce the performance of compiling to Wasm and JIT optimization.